Well, unfortunately, there is no such thing. Are there some bad ones? Yeah, but you have to do a lot of digging around the Internet to even find one!

-What’s good is it has a few built-in synths and generators (more in Producer and Signature editions) and packs of samples to start producing right away.
+What’s good is that FL Studio DAW for beginners has a few built-in synths and generators (more in Producer and Signature editions) and FL Studio sample packs to start producing right away.
 Of course, I suggest purchasing more samples later, but in the beginning, it will be just fine!

 Plugins that come with it are high quality, I still use some of them to this very day.
-Plus you can download a bunch of free VSTs off the Internet after, it’s pretty simple!
+Plus you can download a bunch of free plugins for hip hop off the Internet after, it’s pretty simple!

 *Update: I actually went to their website to double-check, and you can’t even insert audio clips.
 Also, there are restrictions to a lot of plugins.
 Therefore…

 This DAW for beginners basically all you need for music production.
 You can record, use audio tracks, and do literally whatever you want.

 It unlocks all the capabilities of FL Studio, besides a few plugins such as NewTone (Pitch correction), Harmless (VST Synth), and Pitcher (kind of similar to the best in the industry Antares Autotune, yet not the same).

 It’s identical to the earlier one with a few more plugins, that’s it.
 Has almost everything to it, except a number of synth plugins (Poizone, Sakura, Sawer, Morphine, Ogun) and so on.